 - Vanilla Extract – Splurge for a high-quality pure vanilla extract for the absolute best taste!

-- Chocolate Chips – We like to use mini chocolate chips so you get melty goodness in every bite.
-However, regular sized chocolate chips or even dairy-free and sugar-free varieties work, too.
+- Chocolate Chips – We like to use mini milk chocolate or semi-sweet chocolate chips so you get melty goodness in every bite.
+However, regular-sized chocolate chips or even dairy-free and sugar-free varieties work, too.

 How to Make Easy Banana Bread Muffins

-These easy banana muffins come together in two bowls and a muffin pan so you can get in and out of the kitchen fast!
+These easy chocolate chip banana muffins come together in two bowls and a muffin pan.
+That means you can get in and out of the kitchen fast!
 Below are the basic steps, but be sure to scroll to the recipe card below for the full recipe.

 - Prepare.
 To begin, preheat your oven, and line a muffin tin with paper liners.
 Or, liberally grease it with cooking spray.

-- Mix the Wet Ingredients.
-In a second large bowl, use a wire whisk or an electric mixer to combine the wet ingredients together until smooth.
+- Mix the wet ingredients.
+Add the wet ingredients to a second large bowl.
+Then, use a wire whisk or an electric mixer to combine just until smooth.

 - Portion.
 Use a small cookie scoop or spoon to divide the banana muffin batter evenly into the muffin cups.
 Fill each cup about 3/4 of the way full.

 - Bake.
-Place your muffins in the oven until they’re golden brown on top and a toothpick can be inserted into the center and comes out clean or with just a few moist crumbs attached.
+Transfer the muffins to the oven, and bake until they’re fluffy and golden brown on top.
+A toothpick should come out clean or with just a few moist crumbs when inserted into the center!

 - Cool.
 Remove the pan from the oven, and allow your chocolate chip banana bread muffins to cool for about 5 minutes.
 Then, transfer them to a wire cooling rack to cool completely, and enjoy!

-Personally, we think these chocolate banana bread muffins are the most delicious banana muffins you’ll ever taste.
-However, if you want to switch up the flavor, some of our favorite mix-ins and variations include:
+Personally, we think these chocolate banana bread muffins are the most decadent and delicious banana muffins you’ll ever taste.
+But if you’re feeling adventurous and want to kick things up a notch, here are some of our favorite mix-ins and variations to add even more flavor:

 - Chopped nuts like pecans or walnuts for banana nut muffins